-Risks impacting TFG Opportunities and risk manage ment Increased risks of cyber security incidents that threaten the privacy of our employee- and customer-related data.
+Risks impacting TFG Opportunities and risk management Increased risks of cyber security incidents that threaten the privacy of our employee- and customerrelated data.
 Reputation risk associated with a cyber security incident.
 Continuity of operations threatened by a ransomware attack.
 Cyber security of our third-party service providers.
-We continue to invest in cyber secur updated on IT-related risks and mitig ity and the Risk Committee is regularly gation plans.
+We continue to invest in cyber security and the Risk Committee is regularly updated on IT-related risks and mitigation plans.
 Trend Term Strategic outcomes Increasing S - M - L